 In addition to my highlights, LWN.net provides a nice overall summary of the kernel changes made during the first and second weeks of the merge window.

-Linux v6.6 was released this past Monday, with the Linux v6.7 merge window opening immediately afterwards.
-Below are the highlights of the SELinux and audit pull requests which Linus has merged into his tree.
+16 Jul 2024 tags: audit lsm selinux Linux v6.10 was released on Sunday, with the Linux v6.11 merge window opening immediately afterwards.
+Below are the highlights of the LSM and SELinux pull requests which have been merged into Linus’ tree.
+Due to the lack of audit patches queued for Linux v6.11, there is no audit pull request planned for this merge window.

 SELinux

-Linux v6.6 was released on Monday, October 30th.
-I already wrote up a post highlighting the SELinux and audit changes that were submitted during the merge window, however there were additional changes that went in during the release candidate process which are described below.
+15 Jul 2024 tags: audit lsm selinux Linux v6.10 was released on Sunday, July 14th.
+I already wrote up a post highlighting the LSM, SELinux, and audit changes that were submitted during the merge window, however there were additional changes that went in during the release candidate process which are described below.

 In addition to my highlights, LWN.net provides a nice overall summary of the kernel changes made during the first and second weeks of the merge window.